Basilisk: Accounts

-A basilisk is said to have terrorised the inhabitants of Vilnius, Lithuania during the reign of Grand Duke Sigismund August.
-In his book Facies rerum Sarmaticarum, 17th century Vilnius University historian Professor Adomas Ignacas Naramovskis (Adam Ignaci Naramowski) describes how boughs of rue, a plant believed to have the power to repel basilisks, were lowered into the creature's lair.
+A basilisk is said to have terrorised the inhabitants of Vilnius, Lithuania, during the reign of King of Poland and Grand Duke Sigismund August.
+In his book Facies rerum Sarmaticarum, 17th-century Vilnius University historian Professor Adam Ignacy Naramowski describes how boughs of rue, a plant believed to have the power to repel basilisks, were lowered into the creature's lair.
 The first two boughs lowered into the lair turned white, indicating that the creature remained alive, but the third bough retained its characteristic green colour, indicating the basilisk had been killed.
-Nineteenth-century historian Teodoras Narbutas (Teodor Narbutt) claimed the location of the creature's lair had been at the intersection of Bokšto, Subačiaus and Bastėjos streets, near Subačius Gate.
+Nineteenth-century historian Teodoras Narbutas (Teodor Narbutt) claimed the location of the creature's lair had been at the intersection of Bokšto, Subačiaus, and Bastėjos streets, near Subačius Gate.
 Legend has it the basilisk haunts the bastion of the city wall located there.

+Nicander of Colophon, a 2nd-century BCE Greek poet and physician, offers one of the earliest references to the basilisk in his didactic poem Theriaca.
+As discussed in “La figura del basilisco en los textos grecolatinos”, Nicander portrayed the basilisk not as a mythical creature with supernatural powers, but as a small, venomous snake known for the potency of its bite.
+His description emphasized the basilisk’s deadly natural attributes—particularly its ability to cause rapid death and decay—rather than the legendary gaze or breath found in later medieval accounts.
+By presenting the basilisk in a more scientific and naturalistic context, Nicander’s work laid the foundation for the creature’s transformation in subsequent centuries, illustrating how a real-world fear of venomous serpents evolved into a mythic symbol of lethal power.

 Origin

 Some have speculated that accounts and descriptions of cobras may have given rise to the legend of the basilisk.
 Cobras can maintain an upright posture, and, as with many snakes in overlapping territories, are often killed by mongooses.
-The king cobra or hamadryad has a crown-like symbol on its head.
-Several species of spitting cobras can incapacitate from a distance by spitting venom, most often into the prey's eyes, and may well have been confused with the hamadryad by their similar appearance.
+The Indian cobra has a crown-like symbol on its head.
+Several species of spitting cobras can incapacitate from a distance by spitting venom, and may well have been confused with other cobra species by their similar appearance.
 The Egyptian cobra lives in the desert and was employed as a symbol of royalty.